Claudia010708/Custom-Game-Station/README.md

 * Has a specific Side-Knee-Holder
 * Easy to use, convenient positioning and easy operation with minimal effort

-## Web Connection
-Follow the steps:
-1. Open the [Espruino Web IDE](https://www.espruino.com/ide/) on your browser
-2. Connect your Puck.js to your computer via Bluetooth (Top-left button)
-3. Load the firmware [Put here the final code] into the Espruino Web IDE.
-4. Click the "Send to Espruino (Flash)" button in the IDE to upload the firmware to your Puck.js.

 ## Technical specifications
 * Microcontroller: Puck.js with Bluetooth Low Energy (BLE) support